previousnext/frontend-challenge/README.md

-# PNX Frontend Challenge
+# Frontend Challenge

-This challenged is designed to give you a peek into our workflow at PNX and to test your skills with the following technologies:
+This challenge is designed to give you a peek into our workflow at PNX and to test your skills with the following technologies:

 - SASS
 - Twig